mcdemarco/cardpen/doc/index.md

 You can change the orientation of your cards to *landscape*; the default is *portrait*.
 You can also set the spacing (gutter) between the cards.

-You don't have to keep all the units (millimeters or inches) in sync, but your results may be more accurate if you do.
+You don't have to keep all the units (millimeters or inches) in sync, but it can't hurt.

 #### Bleed